Want to connect WooCommerce with ActiveCampaign?

 You can get these codes from the ActiveCampaign account.

 In another window, open your ActiveCampaign account and go to the settings option from the sidebar.

 Choose the developer option from the list provided to open those settings.
 Here you will find your ActiveCampaign account API URL and Key listed.

-This URL and Key is what would help you connect your ActiveCampaign account with WooCommerce.
+This URL and Key are what would help you connect your ActiveCampaign account with WooCommerce.

 Once you've located the API URL and Key, copy them and paste them into the Autonami connector window.

-Then click on the save button to secure the changes made.
+Then click on the Connect button to secure the changes made.